open-seneca/alphasense-aq-sensor/README.md

-This code is for the Raspberry Pi Zero based qir quality sensor board piloted in March 2019 by open-seneca in Nairobi, Kenya.
+# This code is for the Raspberry Pi Zero based air quality sensor board piloted in March 2019 by open-seneca in Nairobi, Kenya.

-# based on scs_dfe_edu by [South Coast Science](https://github.com/south-coast-science)
+It is based on scs_dfe_edu by [South Coast Science](https://github.com/south-coast-science)

 Environmental sampling abstractions for the South Coast Science educational board.